Imperial Defence Services

+History

+Born in 1947, Mick Ranger ran Imperial Defence Services, which was based in the Essex village of Takeley.
+His firm had operations in Bulgaria, Cyprus, Nigeria, Australia, South Africa and Vietnam.

 The firm legally sold rifles to the shooter involved in the Hungerford massacre.

-Mick Ranger, the owner of the company, was arrested in July 2012 to three-and-a-half years imprisonment for setting up a deal to sell missiles and handguns to Azerbaijan, a country which has had an arms export ban since 1992.
+Mick was arrested in July 2012 to three-and-a-half years imprisonment for setting up a deal to sell missiles and handguns to Azerbaijan, a country which has had an arms export ban since 1992.
+From this point, Imperial Defence Services remained largely inactive, before officially dissolving in March 2023.

 Products

+The parts were made in Vietnam and assembled in Britain at their factory in Sheffield.